Turf Moor: Conversion to all-seater

 Turf Moor and Gawthorpe returned to Burnley ownership under co-chairmen John Banaszkiewicz and Mike Garlick in 2013, after support from private investors.
 Following promotion back to the Premier League in 2014, the players' tunnel was relocated to the corner between the James Hargreaves and the Cricket Field Stands.
-In 2016, a new club shop was built between the Jimmy McIlroy and Bob Lord Stands as part of an extension to the stadium.
-In 2019, the wooden seats in the Cricket Field's away section were replaced with plastic seating.
-The club also built two corner stands for disabled home supporters between the Jimmy McIlroy and both the James Hargreaves and Bob Lord Stands to meet the Accessible Stadium Guide regulations.
-In December 2020, American investment company ALK Capital acquired an 84% stake in Burnley for £170 million in a leveraged takeover.
+In 2016, a new club shop was constructed between the Jimmy McIlroy and Bob Lord Stands as part of an extension to the stadium.
+In 2019, Burnley built two corner stands for disabled home supporters between the Jimmy McIlroy and both the James Hargreaves and Bob Lord Stands to comply with the Accessible Stadium Guide regulations.
+In December 2020, the American investment company ALK Capital acquired an 84% stake in Burnley for £170 million in a leveraged takeover.
 Under the new owners, the Preston-based ADI installed digital signage and large LED screens at Turf Moor in 2021.
+Safe standing was introduced in a part of the Cricket Field Stand at the end of the 2023–24 season.
+The club announced several changes to the stadium ahead of its return to the Premier League in 2025–26, including switching the home and away sections within the Cricket Field Stand and relocating the players' tunnel from the north-west to the south-west corner of the ground.

+During a pre-season friendly against Italian side Lazio at Turf Moor in August 2025, Burnley became the first football club in history to live stream a game in immersive virtual reality.